 Homecoming is Thayer’s most spirited and highly anticipated annual on-campus tradition that displays Thayer’s fall sports teams from the Upper School.
 It is a day for all Thayer Academy families, alumni, and faculty to come together and celebrate.
 In addition to the athletic events, activities planned by Thayer’s parents will include carnival games, a petting zoo, face painting and a bake sale.
 Thayer merchandise exclusively ordered for Homecoming will also be on sale.
 Parents can volunteer in many different ways to prepare for Homecoming and can volunteer to help on the day of the event.

-25th Annual General’s Open Golf Tournament & Tennis Event
+26th Annual General’s Open Golf Tournament, Tennis Event, & Cocktail Reception

-The 25th Annual General's Open Golf Tournament & Tennis Event will take place at Black Rock Country Club in Hingham.
-The funds raised for the 2019 General's Open will be directed to Thayer's financial aid program.
+The 26th Annual General's Open will take place at Black Rock Country Club in Hingham.
+The funds raised for the 2020 General's Open will be directed to Thayer's financial aid program.
 Parents, alumni, and friends will participate in what promises to be a day filled with cordial competition both on the court and course, as well as delicious lunch and reception menus, great silent auction items, and a lively post-golf cocktail reception.

 To subscribe to a calendar in your calendar app (Google Calendar, iCal, etc):

 - Click on the gray RSS icon at the top right of the calendar.

 - Select the calendar you want and click on the green "iCal" button.

 - Click "Add to your default Calendar app".

 What is PIN?
 The Parents’ Independent School Network, Inc. (PIN) is a volunteer group of parents with children who are students at New England-area independent elementary and secondary schools.
 PIN was formed to help parents share ideas and promote worthy programs at these independent schools.

 - To share ideas and practices which have benefited member schools and their students